 The fluence measurements presented here can be used to estimate the total energy content of energetic solar particles in interplanetary space, as was recently done for the 21 April 2002 event by Emslie et al. (2004).
-Following the approach in Emslie et al, we have estimated the energy content of Events 1 - 5, as tabulated in Table 8.
-The first step is to calculate the total particle energy per unit area escaping into the outer solar system at the location of Earth.
-To do this we integrated the spectral fits in Figures 5 and 9 over the energy interval from 0.01 to 1000 MeV/nucleon.
-This integration was then corrected for the average number of times that particles of a given energy crossed 1 AU as a result of scattering on the interplanetary magnetic field.
-This correction was based on simulations by J. Giacalone (personal communication) and by G. Li (see, e.g., Li and Zank 2005).
-Although these results involve extrapolation of the energy spectra down to ~0.01 MeV/nucleon, on average 98% of the energy content was between 0.1 and 100 MeV/nucleon where the fluences are measured.
-About 50% of the energy content was due to particles with >10 MeV/nucleon.
+Following the approach in Emslie et al, we have estimated the energy content of Events 1 - 5, as tabulated in Table 9.
+The first step is to calculate the total particle energy per unit area escaping into the outer solar system at the location of Earth, To do this we integrated the spectral fits in Figures 7 and 12 and over the energy interval from 0.01 to 1000 MeV/nucleon.
+This integration included corrections for the average number of times that particles of a given energy crossed 1 AU as a result of scattering on the interplanetary magnetic field.
+This correction was based on simulations by J. Giacalone (personal communication) and by G. Li (see also Li, Zank, and Rice 2003).

-It is also necessary to take into account the fact that the observed SEP intensity at Earth depends on the longitude and latitude where the event originated, and to integrate over the total area over which solar particles escape into the heliosphere beyond 1 AU As explained in Emslie et al. (2004), this integration is based on a semi-empirical model in which the maximum intensity is observed for events that originate at 0° longitude and 0° latitude.
-In this model, the intensities observed at Earth fall off exponentially with the latitude and longitude where the event originated, with e-folding angles ranging from 25° for eastern events to 45° for western events (based on observations from GOES and ACE).
+It is also necessary to take into account the fact that the observed SEP intensity at Earth depends on the longitude and latitude where the event originated, and to integrate over the total area over which solar particles escape into the outer heliosphere.
+As explained in Emslie et al. (2004), this integration is based on a semi-empirical model in which the maximum intensity is observed for events that originate at 0° longitude and 0° latitude.
+In this model, the intensities observed at Earth fall off exponentially with the latitude and longitude where the event originated, with e-folding angles ranging from 25° to 45° (based on observations from GOES and ACE).
 By integrating over a 1-AU sphere centered on the Sun, it is possible to relate the observed fluence at Earth to the total energy content of accelerated particles in interplanetary space.

-The results in Table 8 show that four of the events during this time period involved total particle energies in excess of 10^{31} ergs, comparable to the 4/21/02 event studied by Emslie et al. (2004).
-All of the events in Table 8 that total more than 10^{31} ergs involved CME velocities >2000 km/sec.
-Although the observed fluences at Earth in the Events 4 and 5 were significantly smaller than those for Event 2, they were less favorably located (see Table 1) and the respective longitude corrections were factors of 2.4 and 4.9 times greater than for the centrally-located 28 October 2003 event.
-There was a surprising amount of variation in these six events: the protons accounted for anywhere from 65% to 82%, of the energy content, He varied from 10% to 19%, Z>2 nuclei from 3% to 9%, and the electron contribution ranged from ~1% to ~18%.
+The results in Table 9 show that four of the events during this time period involved total particle energies in excess of 10^{31} ergs, comparable to the 4/21/02 event studied by Emslie et al. (2004) (Note that the entry for the 4/21/04 event in Table 6 is ~50% larger than reported in Emslie et al. as a result of a correction of a numerical error in the integration procedure, and as the result of an improved representation of the low-energy proton fluence spectrum.)

+All of the events in Table 9 that total more than 10^{31} ergs involved CME velocities >2000 km/sec.
+Although the observed fluences at Earth in the 11/2/03 and 11/4/03 events were significantly smaller than those for the 10/28 event, they were less favorably located (see Table 1) and the respective longitude corrections were factors of 2.4 and 4.9 times greater than for the centrally-located 10/28 event.
+There was a surprising amount of variation in these six events: the protons accounted for anywhere from 64% to 83%, of the energy content, He varied from 8% to 19%, Z>2 nuclei from 2% to 9%, and the electron contribution ranged from ~1% to ~20%, with the largest contribution in Event 3.